It is with great pleasure that I welcome you to our community at Heany Park Primary School.

 The beginning of your child’s primary schooling is a wonderful time for parents, children and teachers.
 Your child’s physical, academic, social and emotional growth will be tremendously exciting and rewarding to see.

 The partnership between the home and school is crucial to achieve this for your child.
-We welcome your participation in the classroom, through School Council, in our Parents’ and Friends’ Association, or in a myriad of other ways.
+We welcome your participation in the classroom, through School Council and in a myriad of other ways.

 Your input is valuable to us as we seek ways to continually improve our school to create the best possible educational environment for your children.

 I encourage you to take the time to make yourself known to your child’s teacher and become actively involved in your child’s classroom and school events.

 I look forward to seeing you on your first day of school.